Bulimia nervosaEating disorders - bulimia

 No one knows what causes bulimia, although there are several theories.
 Genes may play a part.
 Women who have a sister or mother with bulimia may be at higher risk of developing the condition.

 Some people with bulimia may have a history of sexual abuse.
-People with bulimia may also cope with depression, self-mutilation, substance abuse, and obsessive-compulsive behavior.
+People with bulimia may also have a history of depression, self mutilation, substance abuse, and obsessive-compulsive behavior.

 These people are at higher risk for developing bulimia: